 - define the risks of both the buyer and the seller; and

 - Transportation costs are clearly determined and divided.

 The Incoterm FOB is the oldest and historically the most used.
-According to abbreviation website, Its acronym is an acronym in English for Free on Board which means ‘free on board’.
+Its acronym is an acronym in English for Free on Board which means ‘free on board’.
 This means that the seller assumes the costs and risks of the merchandise until it is loaded to the ship that the buyer stipulated at the port of origin.
 FOB is an Incoterm generally used for heavy machinery where cargo involves risks and damages.